 You aren’t the only one optimizing your website in the hopes of ranking on page one of Google.
 Every one of your competitors is doing the exact same thing.
 And it’s possible that they’re doing more than you are.

 Most people view SEO as a battle against Google, when it’s really a competition against the other businesses in your industry or niche.
 If you want to rank higher, you have to outperform them.
 This means producing a higher quantity of quality content and generating more backlinks to your pages.
 Work harder and smarter – eventually it’ll yield the results you’re seeking.
-And, despite the talk of negative SEO, most competitors are nailing you simply be performing better than you: their on-site content is better and their links are better.
+And, despite the talk of negative SEO, most competitors are nailing you simply be performing better than you: their on page SEO content is better and their links are better.
 They’re outperforming and outclassing you.

 6. You Don’t Have Any (or Enough) Inbound Links